 The ideology of Pakistan took shape through an evolutionary process with the efforts of the Muslim reformists.
 Historical experiences provide the base; with Sir Syed Ahmed Khan began the period of Muslim self-awakening; Allama Iqbal provided the philosophical explanation, and Quaid Azam translated it into a political reality.
-Ideology plays a vital role in making and breaking of political fortunes.
+Ideology plays a vital role in the making and breaking of political fortunes.
 Annals of political history show that Muslims of South Asia believe that Islam and Hinduism are not only two religions, but also two social orders that have been given birth to a distinct culture.
-Despite living together for a thousand years, they continued to develop different norms and values, culture, and tradition.
+Despite living together for a thousand years, they continued to develop different norms and values, cultures, and traditions.

-The term ideology was coined by a French philosopher Ade Tracy.
+The term ideology was coined by the French philosopher Ade Tracy.
 In a border context, ideology is a set of beliefs, values, norms, symbols, goals, and practices which is incorporated into the generalized formulation of attitudes.
-According to Richard Corx Ideology means, “The science of ideas.”
+According to Richard, Corx Ideology means, “The science of ideas.”
 The social or political movement that becomes a collective objective of any society or a nation is called ideology.
 It can be said that “an ideology is a mental orientation of the group.

 The ideology of Pakistan:

 It is a fact that Pakistan came into being for implementing the ideology as a socio-political reality.
 The ideology of Pakistan was the consciousness of the Muslims in the historical perspective of the South Asia sub-continent that they were a separate nation based on Islamic ideology.
-According to Syed Ali Abbas, the former professor of history, “Ideology of Pakistan and ideology of Islam have the same meaning.
+According to Syed Ali Abbas, a former professor of history, “Ideology of Pakistan and ideology of Islam have the same meaning.
 Actually, the ideology of Pakistan is the practical shape of the teaching of Islam.”

 Sources of Ideology: